safesoftware/FMETraining/ServerAuthoring5SelfServeParameters/Exercise2.md

 <tr>
 <td style="border: 1px solid darkorange; font-weight: bold">Start Workspace</td>
-<td style="border: 1px solid darkorange">C:\FMEData2018\Workspaces\ServerAuthoring\SelfServe2-Ex3-Begin.fmw</td>
+<td style="border: 1px solid darkorange">C:\FMEData2018\Workspaces\ServerAuthoring\SelfServe2-Ex2-Begin.fmw</td>
 </tr>

 <tr>
 <td style="border: 1px solid darkorange; font-weight: bold">End Workspace</td>
-<td style="border: 1px solid darkorange">C:\FMEData2018\Workspaces\ServerAuthoring\SelfServe2-Ex3-Complete.fmw</td>
+<td style="border: 1px solid darkorange">C:\FMEData2018\Workspaces\ServerAuthoring\SelfServe2-Ex2-Complete.fmw</td>
 </tr>

 </table>

 ---

-As a technical analyst in the GIS department of a city you have just commenced a project to allow other departments to download orthophoto data, rather than having to ask you to create it for them.
-Not only will their requests be processed quicker, you will also spend less time on that task.
+As a technical analyst in the GIS department of a city, you have just commenced a project to allow other departments to download orthophoto data, rather than having to ask you to create it for them.
+Not only will their requests be processed quicker, but you will also spend less time on that task.

 So far you have created a simple workspace to translate orthophotos to JPEG format, added published parameters for transformation, and published it to a Data Download service on FME Server.